publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schI/m__us_usc_t7_s1932.md

     Title V of the Housing Act of 1949, referred to in subsec. (d)(7), is title V of [act July 15, 1949, ch.
 338][/us/act/1949-07-15/ch338], [63 Stat.
 432][/us/stat/63/432], as amended, which is classified generally to subchapter III (§ 1471 et seq.) of chapter 8A of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the code, see References in Text note set out under [section 1441 of Title 42][/us/usc/t42/s1441] and Tables.

-    The date of enactment of this paragraph and the date of enactment of this subsection, referred to in subsecs. (g)(9)(B)(iv) and (j), respectively, is the date of enactment of [Pub.
+    The date of enactment of this subsection, referred to in subsec. (j), is the date of enactment of [Pub.
 L. 110–246][/us/pl/110/246], which was approved June 18, 2008.

  __Codification__